indygreg/PyOxidizer/pyembed/docs/oxidized_importer_resource_files.rst

   ``OxidizedResourceReader`` will therefore return resource names in sub-directories as long as those sub-directories aren't themselves Python packages.
-* Resources must be explicitly registered with ``OxidizedFinder`` as such in order   to be exposed via the resources API.
+* Resources must be explicitly registered with :py:class:`OxidizedFinder` as such in order to be exposed via the resources API.
 By contrast, the filesystem-based   importer - relying on ``os.listdir()`` - will expose all files in a directory as a resource.
 This includes ``.py`` files.
 * ``OxidizedResourceReader.is_resource()`` will return ``True`` for resource